-Monitoring well MW-65, whose concentration trends are also shown in Figure 5.17, had low $\mu g/L$ levels of TCE when first sampled after installation in 1996; TCE, at concentrations up to about 15 $\mu g/L$, was the only contaminant detected in this well before and at the start of the offsite containment system.
-The concentrations of TCE in the well declined rapidly after the start of the off-site containment system to "not detected" (at a detection limit of 1 $\mu g/L$) in August 1999, and remained "not detected" for almost two years.
-The well became contaminated again in 2001 but, as shown in Figure 5.17, this time the well contained not only TCE but also DCE and TCA with the dominant contaminant being DCE; the concentrations of these contaminants peaked around 2005 or 2006 and they have been declining since then.
+Monitoring well MW-65, whose concentration trends are also shown in Figure 5.20, had low μg/L levels of TCE when first sampled after installation in 1996; TCE, at concentrations up to about 15 μg/L, was the only contaminant detected in this well before and at the start of the offsite containment system.
+The concentrations of TCE in the well declined rapidly after the start of the off-site containment system to "not detected" (at a detection limit of 1 μg/L) in August 1999, and remained "not detected" for almost two years.
+The well became contaminated again in 2001 but, as shown in Figure 5.20, this time the well contained not only TCE but also DCE and TCA with the dominant contaminant being DCE; the concentrations of these contaminants peaked around 2005 or 2006 and they have been declining since then.
 There are only two other wells, besides MW-65's post-2001 contamination, where the dominant contaminant is DCE; these are wells MW-62 and MW-52R.
-A plot of the contaminant concentrations in these two wells is presented in Figure 5.18; the plot for MW-65 is also repeated in this figure to provide for easy comparison.
-The dominant contaminant in all other wells associated with the Sparton Site is TCE (see for example the concentration plots of all the other wells shown in Figures 5.16 and 5.17).
+A plot of the contaminant concentrations in these two wells is presented in Figure 5.21; the plot for MW-65 is also repeated in this figure to provide for easy comparison.
+The dominant contaminant in all other wells associated with the Sparton Site is TCE (see for example the concentration plots of all the other wells shown in Figures 5.19 and 5.20).
 This indicates that the post-2001 contamination of MW-65 and that of MW-62 and MW-52R is due to a separate, DCE-dominated plume, although some mixing with the main plume may be occurring in the vicinity of MW-52R.
-Evaluations of the available data, including backward tracking from well MW-65 using water level data collected since 1992, and review of historical water-quality data from monitoring wells MW-34 and MW-35, which shows that these wells were historically free of contaminants, indicate that the source of this separate plume lies somewhere south or southeast of wells MW-62, MW-35, and MW-34, and that, therefore, this plume does not originate at the Sparton Facility.
+During 2010, DCE continued to be the dominant contaminant in these three wells with concentrations of 17 μg/L, 7.1 μg/L, and 2.5 μg/L, in MW-52R, MW-65, and MW-62, respectively.
+Evaluations of the available data, including backward tracking from well MW-65 using water level data collected since 1992, 13 and review of historical water-quality data from monitoring wells MW-34 and MW-35.14 which show that these wells were historically free of contaminants, indicate that the source of this separate plume lies somewhere south or southeast of wells MW-62 and MW-34, and that, therefore, this plume does not originate at the Sparton Facility.15 Well MW-80, which was installed during 2010 to address agency concerns that this separate plume may have migrated beyond the capture zone of the off-site containment well, was free of the contaminants detected in wells MW-52R, MW-62, and MW-65, or of any other site-related contaminants, when it was first sampled on August 18, 2010, and remained free of these contaminants when it was sampled again in November 2010.